Jones (fictional cat): Reception

-Many fans have been interested in the role that Jones has played in the Alien series, some creating theories about him.
-Theories include the idea that he is a representation of Ridley Scott because of his role in propelling the story, or that he was helping the Xenomorph kill the crew members of the Nostromo.
-He has been described as "one of the most beloved cats in horror cinema", as well as "one of the most famous felines of the screen".
+Jones has been described as "one of the most beloved cats in horror cinema" and "one of the most famous felines of the screen" by Screen Rant and Film School Rejects respectively.

 Jones has been called "the true hero of Alien" due to his characterization as a survivor who teaches the human characters of the film valuable lessons.
-He is also appreciated by fans due to the fact that he is the only major character in the franchise that lived a full and long life, having survived facing the Alien on multiple occasions.
+He is also appreciated by fans as he is the only significant character in the franchise that has lived a full and long life, having survived facing the Alien on multiple occasions.

-Meghan Cook of Insider listed Jones as one of the top 15 best movie cats of all time, calling him a "survivor".
+Insider listed Jones as one of the top 15 best movie cats of all time, calling him a "survivor".
 The website Collider has also listed him as one of the best cats in cinema, as well as one of the best animal sidekicks in horror.